btkelly/gnag/README.md

 #### Tasks

-You can use the gnagCheck gradle task to run Gnag locally and generate an HTML report in the build directory.
+You can use the gnagCheck gradle task to run Gnag locally and generate an HTML violations in the build directory.
 ```groovy
 ./gradlew clean gnagCheck
 ```

-You can use the gnagReport task which will first run gnagCheck and then report this to the Github issue specified.
+You can use the gnagReport task which will first run gnagCheck and then violations this to the Github issue specified.
 In this example the issue number and authtoken for the comment user are passed as commandline arguments.
 ```groovy
 ./gradlew clean gnagReport -PissueNumber=11 -PauthToken=iu2n3iu2nfjknfjk23nfkj23nk